 - Many Doctor Who stories have been spoilt by the title, particularly when featuring popular and prominent villains such as the Daleks and the Cybermen.
 As such, many a big dramatic surprise reveal and cliffhanger that these feared adversaries appeared in would be completely ruined by the fact that the story was titled '(Something) of the Daleks / Cybermen', thus priming the audience to expect them to appear at some point.
 The new series isn't entirely free of this; guess what appears in the episode called 'Dalek'?

-- "Bad Wolf" did not have its title revealed until some weeks into Season 27/1.
+- "Bad Wolf" did not have its title revealed until some weeks into Series 1.
+The same thing happened with "The Stolen Earth" in Series 4.

 - A notable aversion occurred in 1982, when the Cybermen returned to the series for the first time in seven years.
 The episode title ("Earthshock") doesn't mention them, the TV guide listings were carefully crafted to avoid TV Guide Spoilers, and the then producer actually turned down a Radio Times cover story in order to keep the surprise.

-- Another clever aversion from Earthshock came in the fact that the companion Adric was listed in the cast for the next story, Time-Flight so that viewers would think nothing untoward was going to happen.
-In fact, the Adric in the latter story was just a vision, but this preserved the shock of Adric being killed off at the end of Earthshock.
+- Another clever aversion from "Earthshock" came in the fact that the companion Adric was listed in the cast for the next story, so that viewers would think nothing untoward was going to happen.
+In fact, the Adric in the latter story was just a vision, preserving the shock of Adric being killed off.

 - Advertising for the fifth season finale of Buffy the Vampire Slayer (and the series finale, from the WB's perspective) blatantly spoiled Buffy's death, by running ads featuring Buffy's tombstone.